Jacob Meyers Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 26th in the league.
+- The 8.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 25th in the league.

-- The Rangers have a 4.12 team ERA that ranks 13th across all MLB pitching staffs.
+- The Rangers have a 4.19 team ERA that ranks 16th among all MLB pitching staffs.

-- The Rangers rank 13th in baseball in home runs surrendered (113 total, 1.1 per game).
+- Rangers pitchers combine to give up 114 total home runs at a clip of 1.1 per game (to rank 13th in the league).

+- Bradford (2-1) takes the mound for the Rangers in his sixth start of the season.
+He's put together a 4.78 ERA in 32 2/3 innings pitched, with 29 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.